A. Schema format details

 element

-is the latest schema version in which the element
+The latest schema version in which the element was not deprecated.

 extensionAllowed